-I love learning the craft of writing.
-So much so that I’ve studied at undergraduate and postgraduate level on-campus and via distance learning, in courses either part-time or full-time.
+For my part, I love learning.
+I especially love learning the craft of writing.
+Hence, I’ve studied at undergraduate and postgraduate level on-campus and via distance learning, in courses either part-time or full-time, at one-day/half-day workshops, by reading books on the craft, and in write clubs.

-There are so many courses available now, all claiming to answer your needs, that choosing the right one is daunting.
+There is such a raft of courses available now, all claiming to answer your needs, that choosing the right one is daunting.

 This post aims to guide you through the various offerings, to help you select the right course for you.